msanders/cider/README.md

     cider restore

-... and you’ll be back up and running, with all of your applications and command line utilities re-installed (and configurations restored).
+... and you'll be back up and running, with all of your applications and command line utilities re-installed (and configurations restored).

 In addition to Homebrew, Cider also supports managing your user defaults, restoring symlinks, and running scripts to conveniently manage other settings such as your dotfiles.